zhangkong828/DHTSpider/README.md

 # DHTSpider
-A  Simple DHT Crawler, Written in Csharp.
+A Very Simple Spider With DHT Crawler, Written by C#.